SMART LOCK PRO

 Much like the age-old Mac vs PC debate, compatibility between smart devices is unfortunately not a one-size fits all affair.

-The range of protocols that smart products utilize is an important concept to tackle when choosing the perfect devices for your home.
+The range of protocols that smart products utilize is an important concept to tackle when choosing the perfect devices for your home automation device setup.

 If you’re operating a wireless device in your home, the chances are that it utilizes at least one of the protocols mentioned above.

-Knowing the names is one thing though, understanding the differences between each on the other hand, can be incredibly useful when it comes down to designing an automated smart home ecosystem that works efficiently and reliably no matter the situation.
+Knowing the names is one thing though, understanding the differences between each on the other hand, can be incredibly useful when it comes down to designing a smart home automation ecosystem that works efficiently and reliably no matter the situation.

 The ideal scenario when planning your home automation system from scratch is to go for devices that utilize the same protocol (or speak the same language), however there are a number of products that can work across different protocols and with the right gateway in place, you can often get around this and bring your devices onto the same page.